stelligent/honolulu_jenkins_cookbooks/README.md

 This repository is design to be used as the custom Chef cookbooks repository for a Jenkins stack built using Amazon's OpsWorks service.
 I suppose you could use it to build a custom Jenkins server without using OpsWorks, but I haven't tried that so if you give it a shot you're on your own. :)

 Included in the repository is CloudFormation template that will handle building the appropriate IAM roles and OpsWorks stack.
 To run it, you will need the [AWS CLI tool installed and configured](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html).
-Then, just pull down the repo andrun this command:
+Then, just pull down the repo and run this command:

-    aws cloudformation create-stack --stack-name Honolulu-Jenkins --template-body "`cat jenkins.template`"  --disable-rollback  --timeout-in-minutes 60
+    aws cloudformation create-stack --stack-name Honolulu-Jenkins --template-body "`cat jenkins.template`"  --disable-rollback  --timeout-in-minutes 60 --parameters ParameterKey=domain,ParameterValue="yourdomain.com"

+The template supports three parameters: _domain_, _repository_, and _branch_.
+The only required one is _domain_, which is Route 53 Hosted zone you already have set up.
+You don't _need_ this, but without it the jobs that manipulate Route 53 entries will fail.

 If you'd like to specify a github repository other than the Honolulu Answers app, you can pass in a parameter.
 The URL must be a github repository, and it must be a public repo.
 You can also specify a branch if you need one.

     --parameters ParameterKey=repository,ParameterValue=https://github.com/yourgithubrepo.git
     --parameters ParameterKey=branch,ParameterValue=your_branch_name

-If you already have a Jenkins server running that this is supposed to replace, you can use the bluegreen job to update the Route 53 information to have it point to the new server.
-All job history will be lost.

-**Note**: Jenkins doesn't really let you insert environment variables as part of the setup process.
-We have a hack implemented now that populates all the variables, but they are not shown on the Global Configuration screen.
-It will only show one of them.
-Further, if you make any changes to the Global Configuration (variables or otherwise), it will only save the variable that was displayed.

-If you need to make a change to the global configuration, make sure you set these variables:

-* **sdb_domain** needs to be the name of the SDB domain created as part of the CFN stack.
-(You can get this by going to the AWS CloudFormation console, selecting the stack, and going to the "Resources" tab.
-Use the *Physical Id* value for the *Logical Id* named ```JenkinsSdbDomain```
-* **region** needs to be the name of the region you're operating in.
-For a list of valid region codes, see [Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html)
-* **domain** needs to be the name of the hosted zone that the blue green script should use to set up.
-For example, we host ours at honolulu.stelligent.com, so we set this to stelligent.com.

 how to update jenkins configuration:
 ====